emmajhudgins/emmajhudgins.github.io/publications.md

 **Presentations**

-* Hudgins, J.A., **Hudgins, E.J.**, How to get meaningful results from opportunistic photo-ID data.
+* Hudgins, J.A. (presenting author), **Hudgins, E.J.**, How to get meaningful results from opportunistic photo-ID data.
 Presented at the 39th Annual Symposium on Sea Turtle Biology and Conversation, February 2nd, 2019.
 (International Conference - Side project).

 * **Hudgins, E.J.**, Liebhold, A. M., & Leung B. Comparing generalized to customized models for United States invasive forest pests.
 Presented at the Quebec Centre for Biodiversity Science Symposium, December 12th, 2018 (Regional Conference - Graduate work).